-If you are a new F-1 visa student entering the United States for the first time, or if you have not attended school in the United States for more than 5 months, then you will have an Initial I-20 form.
-It is valid as long as you are entering the United States on or before the program start date in Section 5 of the I-20 form.
+- If you are a new F-1 visa student entering the U.S. for the first time, or if you have not attended school in the U.S. for more than 5 months, you will have an Initial I-20 form.
+It is valid as long as you enter the country on or before the program start date listed on your I-20 form.

-If you are a transfer student, then you should have a Transfer Pending I-20 form from Seattle Central, with a signature on page 3.
-If you have the Transfer Pending I-20 form from Seattle Central, you should not use the I-20 form from any of your previous schools, as these are no longer valid.
+- If you are a transfer student, you should have a Transfer Pending I-20 form from Seattle Central, with a signature on page 3.
+If you have the Transfer Pending I-20 form from Seattle Central, do not use I-20 forms from previous schools.
+They are no longer valid.

 You may also be a transfer student whose SEVIS record was terminated or completed by your previous school.
 If you are outside of the United States, Seattle Central will have issued you an Initial I-20 form on a new SEVIS record.

-For more information, refer to the “Applicant Transferring from Other U.S. Institutions” section on our webpage.
+For more details, see the “Applicants Transferring from Other U.S. Institutions” section on our webpage.

-At the airport, U.S. Customs and Border Patrol (USCBP) will inspect all travelers coming to the United States.
-You must give the officer your passport, I-20 form and I-94 form for inspection (be prepared to provide your bank statement if it is requested).
-If the officer finds no problems or issues when reviewing the forms, the officer will return the passport and I-20 form to you, and give you the I-94 card to keep in your passport.
-It is very important not to lose the I-94 card, as it is a physical record of your arrival in the United States.
-Contact the international office right away if you have lost this card.
+U.S. Customs and Border Patrol (USCBP) will inspect all travelers coming to the United States.
+F-1 students must give the officer their passport and I-20 form (also be prepared to provide your bank statement if it is requested).
+If the officer finds no problems or issues when reviewing the documents, the officer will return the passport and I-20 form to you, and create an Arrival and Departure Record, referred to as the I-94 Admission Record.

-Additional information on arriving in the United States can be found on the Study in the States website: http://studyinthestates.dhs.gov/students/arriving.
+Additional information on the I-94 Admission Record can be found on USCBP’s website: http://www.cbp.gov/travel/international-visitors/i-94-instructions.